 The skill requirements for any civil engineer job vary widely based on the position.
 However, every civil engineer should have a strong understanding of industry and government standards, requirements, and guidelines.
-In addition, civil engineers should have strong analytical thinking, technical writing, and communications skills.
+In addition, civil engineers should have strong leadership, decision-making, analytical thinking, math, organization, technical writing, and communication skills.

 Consider the five skills below among the most common and important for engineers, but also familiarize yourself with some additional keywords describing skills that might be just as important, depending on the specific job.